 The taxpayer relies on the accountant to properly prepare his or her returns and the accountant unfortunately relies on bad software and is often too lazy or busy to manually match the taxpayers records to the return.
 We have become so dependent on computers that many accountants failed to actually look at the records given to them.

 I have seen several returns in which foreign interest is listed on the return but no FBAR filed and the account not disclosed.
 Whose fault?
-It’s usually the tax preparer.
+It’s usually that of the tax preparer.

 Luckily, most people who have foreign accounts utilize professional CPA firms.
 The “tax guy” who does returns in his kitchen part time probably doesn’t have insurance.
 CPAs do.
-That means if your CPA failed to file the appropriate returns you may be able to recover from their insurance.
+That means if your CPA failed to file the appropriate returns you may be able to recover from them or their malpractice insurance.

-Tens of thousands have come forward in the last 3 years and filed late FBARs and amended their returns to report the offshore income and accounts.
+Tens of thousands have come forward in recent yearr and late filed FBARs and amended their returns to report the offshore income and accounts.
 If you recently paid significant penalties to the IRS for a voluntary disclosure of a foreign account, an offshore audit finding or for participation in one of the two IRS amnesty programs, you may have a claim against your accountant.